 - Crop Rotation

 IMPORTANT: For crop insurance purposes, it is imperative that organic producers follow their OSP as approved by the certifier (National Organic Certification Issuer).
-Failure to comply with organic standards may result in application of uninsured cause of loss.
+Failure to comply with organic standards may result in application of causes of loss.

 Six Steps to Organic Certification

-- Application and OSP review by the certifier (Organic Transitional Stage)
+- Application and organic system plan review by the certifier (organic transitional stage).

 Misconception | Fact | ||||||||||